-Atomic Number the number of protons in the nucleus of an element.
-It is represent by the symbol z Atomic Mass Number sum of the number of protons and neutrons in the nucleus.
-It is represent by the symbol A Atomic Mass the actual mass of an atom of a Particular isotope expressed in Atomic Mass Units (AMU).
-Atomic Weight the weighted average of the isotopic of an element, based on the percent abundance of its naturally occurring isotopes.
+Atomic Number------ The number to protons in the nucleus of an element.
+It is represented by the symbol Z. neutrons in the nucleus.
+It is represent by the symbol A. Atomic Mass------ The actual mass of an atom of a Particular isotope expressed in Atomic Mass Units (AMUS).
+Atomic Weight------ The weighted average of the isotopic of an element, based on the percent abundance of it's naturally occurring isotopes.

-1.03.07- Identify what each symbol represents in the $\frac{A}{X}$ notation:
+1.03.07- Identify what each symbol represents in the $^{A}{z}$ X notation: